Learning Outside The Box With Project-Based Education

 A dynamic educational experience known as project-based learning is sweeping the online learning field-leaving students more actively engaged than ever before.
 This exciting approach to learning, although not necessarily a new concept, has students of all abilities mastering competencies through participation rather than simply burying their heads in books.

-As a major proponent of project-based education, Virtual Learning Academy Charter School believes this approach is an effective way of empowering today’s student to be engaged in their own education—rather than uninterested and uninspired to learn.
+As a major proponent of project-based education, Virtual Learning Academy Charter School believes this approach is an effective way of empowering today’s students to be engaged in their own education-rather than uninterested and uninspired to learn.

 What is Project-based Learning?

 Project-based education allows a student to further their learning in different disciplines by exploring real-world problems and challenges.
 The idea of project-based learning follows the tenets of an age-old idea of “learning by doing”-something of which both Confucius and Aristotle were early proponents, according to this short history of Project-Based Education by EduTopia.

 At VLACS, students take part in project-based learning through a program called Learning Through Projects.
 The LTP program empowers students to learn and demonstrate mastery of academic content by working through and completing projects.
 These projects may take the place of portions of or all of the traditional course content and allow a student to get an inside glimpse at real-world professions and trades.

 Here are a few of VLACS’s project-based learning examples that should get your creative and educational juices flowing:

 Earth and Space Science-Scriptwriter: You are a Scriptwriter for a Planetarium.
 You have been asked to prepare a script and slideshow.
 Your job is to explain the formation of the solar system, characteristics of objects in the solar system, eclipses, moon phases, and the seasons.